-Evolution of the Chemical Engineering Department at UCLA
+Evolution of the Chemical and Biomolecular Engineering Department at UCLA

 The history of the department can be traced back to 1950’s, when UCLA offered a general BS degree in Engineering.
 At that time, a large part of the first engineering building at UCLA was dedicated to Chemical Engineering laboratories at both the undergraduate and graduate levels.
 The physical facilities for the undergraduate program in Chemical Engineering were first rate.
 L.M.K.
 Boelter who had California’s No. 1 professional license in Chemical Engineering served as the Dean of Engineering.